Anglo-Saxon, Norse & Celtic

 IB Diploma: 42 points, with 776 at Higher Level

-Whilst we don’t require any specific subjects to apply to Anglo-Saxon, Norse & Celtic, we would recommend certain subjects for a strong application::
+Whilst we don’t require any specific subjects to apply to Anglo-Saxon, Norse & Celtic, we would recommend any of these subjects for a strong application:

 - English (language or literature)